PiyushRajPandey/DATA641-Final-Project/README.md

 1. Code setup:

-      a.
+            i.
 Clone the GitHub Repository
-      b.
-Use an IDE, preferably IntelliJ Pycharm
+            ii.
+Use an IDE, preferably IntelliJ Pycharm iii.
-      c.
 Setup a python interpreter.
-We used python version 3.10
+We used python version 3.10 iv.
-      d.
 Setup a virtual environment, preferably a conda environment.
-      e.
-Once the environment is setup, go inside the ‘DATA641 Final Project’ directory.
-      f.
-Use the command ‘pip install -r requirements.txt’ to install the required modules
+            v.
+Once the environment is setup, go inside the ‘DATA641 Final Project’ directory. vi.
+Use the command ‘pip install -r requirements.txt’ to install the required modules vii.
-      g.
 Please note that some modules might not get installed.
-One can use conda to install them
+One can use conda to install them viii.
-      h.
 Once all the modules have been installed, step 1 of code setup is done!

 2. Placing the necessary files:

-    a.
-A few files that are too large to be placed as a part of the github repo must be manually placed.
-    b.
-The first set of files are the GloVe word embeddings.
+          i.
+A few files that are too large to be placed as a part of the github repo must be manually placed. ii.
+The first set of files are the GloVe word embeddings. iii.
-    c.
 Go to their website: https://nlp.stanford.edu/projects/glove/
-    d.
+          iv.
 Download the glove.6B.zip file and unzip it to your system.
-    e.
-Place the ‘glove.6B.50d.txt’ and ‘glove.6B.2000d.txt’ files inside the project in this path: DATA641 Final Project ->  resources
-    f.
-Please also make sure that the essay CSV file renamed as ‘wcpr_essays.csv’ and the personality CSV file renamed as ‘wcpr_personality.csv’ are present in the DATA641 Final Project -> data -> csvs folder.
+          v.
+Place the ‘glove.6B.50d.txt’ and ‘glove.6B.2000d.txt’ files inside the project in this path: DATA641 Final Project ->  resources vi.
+Please also make sure that the essay CSV file renamed as ‘wcpr_essays.csv’ and the personality CSV file renamed as ‘wcpr_personality.csv’ are present in the DATA641 Final Project -> data -> csvs folder. vii.
-    g.
 Once these checks have been completed, we’re ready to get started!

 3. There are a bunch of programs that can be run, the important ones are listed below:

 a.
 Hyperparameter tuned traditional ML Models

       i.
 To run this, go to ‘DATA641 Final Project -> codes -> driver -> main.py’
       ii.
 You can play around, comment and uncomment various sections of the code in the __main__ function and fetch results as required.

 b.
 CNN Model